-In 2018 GCSE English and Maths and a large proportion of other subjects will be graded 9 -1 with 9 being the highest grade.
-In some subjects A - G grades remain.
+In 2020 GCSE English and Maths and a large proportion of other subjects will be graded 9 -1 with 9 being the highest grade.
 Each subject has given details of this on their page.
 The table on this page shows the equivalent in terms of the standard of work required to achieve the new numbered grades.
-Grade 5 will be the average age related expectation.
+Grade 5 will be considered a good pass and is the age related expectation.
 This means that GCSE are becoming more challenging.

-Current GCSE expectations Standards of work for each grade boundary New GCSE Expectations / translations.
-Standard required to achieve a D grade Number 3 Standard required to achieve a C grade Number 4 Standard required to achieve a B grade Number 5.5 Standard required to achieve an A grade Number 7 Standard required to achieve an A Number 8.5 New super A 9
+Old GCSE expectations Standards of work for each grade boundary New GCSE Expectations / translations.
+Standard required to achieve a D grade Number 3 Standard required to achieve a C grade Number 4 / 5 Standard required to achieve a B grade Number 5.5 Standard required to achieve an A grade Number 7 Standard required to achieve an A Number 8.5 New super A 9